akshat157/akshat157.github.io/README.md

 # akshat157.github.io
 Hi!
 This is my website.
-Built from scratch using basic HTML/CSS and JavaScript.
+Built from scratch using basic HTML/CSS and JavaScript except for the blog which can be found [here](https://akshat157.github.io/blog/) and its repository [here](https://github.com/akshat157/blog/).

 ## My website is inspired by
 * https://futurism.com/